Woman accused of biting off victim's nose and swallowing it

-HOUSTON, Texas (WPVI) --A Texas woman was arrested and accused of biting off a large piece of an acquaintances nose and then swallowing it.
+HOUSTON, Texas (WPVI) --A Texas woman was arrested and accused of biting off a large piece of an acquaintance's nose and then swallowing it.

-Jessica Collins, 41, is charged with assault-bodily injury.
+Jessica Collins, 41, has been charged with assault-bodily injury.

 Here's the accused attacker.
 Her name is Jessica Collins.
 She's charged with assault. #abc13eyewitness pic.twitter.com/qnVSOywFy3— Tom Abrahams (@TomAbrahams13) July 16, 2018

-The woman whom Collins' is accused of attacking told KTRK-TV that she's afraid to leave her bedroom.
+The woman whom Collins is accused of attacking told KTRK-TV that she's afraid to leave her bedroom.

 "It's where I feel safe," said the victim, a woman we are identifying as "Tatiana."